82-year-old Nettie still hears the occasional gossiping, but most have forgotten what she did.

-Harriet’s debut novel, We All Begin As Strangers, hit bookshelves in April last year.
+Harriet’s debut novel, We All Begin As Strangers, was shortlisted for the BAMB Readers Awards.

 Inspired by a true story, this dark drama tells of a mysterious figure known as The Fox who slips through the homes of a small English village during the summer of 1984.
-What he wants is unclear – he doesn’t take anything, only leaves finger smudges on photographs or a trace of soil across a landing carpet.
+What he wants is unclear – he doesn’t take anything, only leaves finger smudges on photographs or a trace of soil across a carpet.

 Everyone panics.
 In the pre-mobile age, villagers rely on the weekly newspaper and gossip to hear where The Fox has been.
 A postcard has been moved, a dog set barking down by the Robinsons’ and their newborn baby…